sagemath/trac_to_gh/Issue 3375.md

 # Issue 3375: Fix building ntl on Solaris with make and ld [with patch needs review]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3375

 Original creator: fbissey